Ambrosia (food brand): Marketing

-In the late 1990s, there were commercials on the Ambrosia flavoured custards which featured custard splatting into the face of a man who licks it off and replies "Mmmm; strawberry/banana/chocolate flavour" and finally, the end of the theme from Roobarb can be heard.
+In the late 1990s, there were advertisements for the Ambrosia flavoured custards which featured custard splatting into the face of a man who licks it off and replies "Mmmm; strawberry/banana/chocolate flavour" and finally, the end of the theme from Roobarb can be heard.

 In 1999, Ambrosia launched Ambrosia Splat!
 Custard, aimed at young children.
-As part of their marketing, they sponsored a popular Saturday-morning kids' TV show SMTV Live (coincidentally its presenters Ant and Dec were the narrators of the sponsorship idents), in 2002, Panto.ie's annual pantomime in Dublin and from 2008 to 2011, the CBBC block on BBC One.
+As part of its marketing, it sponsored a popular Saturday-morning kids' TV show SMTV Live (coincidentally its presenters Ant and Dec were the narrators of the sponsorship idents), in 2002, Panto.ie's annual pantomime in Dublin and from 2008 to 2011, the CBBC block on BBC One.

 Also, in 2000 to 2001, Ambrosia Splat! was advertised by a group of animated characters collectively known as "The Yummies" (Chucky Chocolate, Tammy Toffee, Vinnie Vanilla, Billy Banana, & Suzie Strawberry) who get splat in all sorts of different ways, depending on the situation.
 The campaign was narrated by Dexter Fletcher.

 When the Ambrosia Rice pots were released in 2012, a variation of the strapline was used, saying "Devon knows it's unbelievably good".